-FightMND Phase II/III Clinical Trial or Expanded Access Program grant applications are accepted by invitation only.
+FightMND Phase II/III Clinical Trial grant applications are accepted by invitation only.
 Invited Full Applications will only be considered if applicants have submitted a Letter of Intent for review.

 Requirements for Submitting a Letter of Intent

 A Letter of Intent must include the following: